-It is also resistant to sand, dust and dirt, moisture, and salt.
+It is also resistant to sand, dust, dirt, moisture, and salt.
 The Motorola Defy is also vibration and rotation tested.
 This phone can withstand MIL-SPEC 810H extreme temperatures and repeated drops up to 6 feet.
 Motorola Defy (2021) can also be cleaned with soap and mild disinfectant.

 Motorola Defy runs on Android 10, and the company claims Android 11 support is coming soon.
 It has a 6.5-inch HD+ display with dual SIM slots (Nano) and Corning Gorilla Glass Victus protection.

 A Qualcomm Snapdragon 662 SoC powers the phone with 4GB of RAM.
-The internal storage is listed as 64 GB and can be further expanded using a microSD card.
+The internal storage is 64 GB and can be expanded using a microSD card.